 The chemical structure of insoluble Prussian blue.
 The Roman numerals II and III denote the valence state of iron.
 Although in the most current nomenclature this would be expressed as Fe2+ and Fe3+, the figure is drawn this way to be consistent with most available references, which use the older nomenclature.

 Typically, the crystal lattice of Prussian blue takes up cationic potassium ions from the surrounding environment.
 However, because its affinity increases as the ionic radius of the monovalent cation increases, Prussian blue preferentially binds cesium (ionic radius: 0.169 nm) and thallium (ionic radius: 0.147 nm) over potassium (ionic radius: 0.133 nm).6,16 Additionally, binding for rubidium (ionic radius: 0.148 nm) has been demonstrated.44 Thus, when given orally, Prussian blue binds unabsorbed thallium or cesium in the gastrointestinal tract, preventing absorption as well as reversing the concentration gradient to enhance elimination through gut dialysis.
-In addition, Prussian blue can interfere with enterohepatic circulation, causing a further ...
+In addition, Prussian blue can interfere with enterohepatic circulation, causing a further reduction ...